dhconnelly/dhcdev/README.md

     requests and response codes, expose basic metrics using `expvar` at `/debug/vars`, and add a `Cache-Control` header for Cloudflare CDN.

-`package main` wraps up both of these packages.
+-   `package main` wraps up `build` and `serve`.
 The `Dockerfile` uses this to build and serve the site, but separates the build and serving stages in order to deploy the static assets in the Docker image.

 ## License